Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Information Sheet for Informed Consent

 \textbf{COI Disclosure}: Please be aware that Melanie Subbiah (an investigator on this study) has a financial interest in OpenAI, a company which makes some of the automatic summarization models which will be evaluated in this study.

-\textbf{Questions/concerns}: You may email questions to the principal investigator, \{PI\}: \{PI-email\}.
+\textbf{Questions/concerns}: You may email questions to the principal investigator, Kathleen McKeown: kathy@cs.columbia.edu.
 If you feel you have been treated unfairly you may contact the Columbia University Institutional Review Board and reference Protocol AAAU8875.
 Please respond to this email by copying the below consent paragraph to indicate that you understand the information in this consent form.
 You have not waived any legal rights you otherwise would have as a participant in a research study.
 If you have any questions about your rights or responsibilities as a research participant, please contact the Columbia University HRPO office at: Phone \{phone-number\}; Email \{email\}.
-We recommend either printing this information sheet or taking note of this contact information before beginning the study in case of questions.\\\\ “I have read the above purpose of the study, and understand my role in participating in the research.
+We recommend either printing this information sheet or taking note of this contact information before beginning the study in case of questions.\\\\

+“I have read the above purpose of the study, and understand my role in participating in the research.
 I volunteer to take part in this research.
 I have had a chance to ask questions.
 If I have questions later, about the research, I can ask the investigator listed above.
 I understand that I may refuse to participate or withdraw from participation at any time.
 The investigator may withdraw me at his/her professional discretion.
 I certify that I am 18 years of age or older and freely give my consent to participate in this study.”